BabyMOSS stitched sensors: results of characterisation tests for ALICE ITS3 upgrade: Testing stiched sensors for ITS3: Engineering Run 1 and babyMOSS

 Another category of ER1 devices, the babyMOSS, replicates the MOSS architecture in a smaller chip of approximately 14$\times$30~mm$^{2}$ area.
 The babyMOSS (figure~\ref{fig:er1_devices}, right) mainly consists of a single MOSS~RSU, and 2~end-caps on the short edges for powering and readout.
 The smaller size of babyMOSS, in comparison to full MOSS chips, makes them more convenient to irradiate and study in a test beam environment.
 Furthermore, the babyMOSS requires a much more compact test system, named DAQ-Raiser, requiring only a DAQ and a Raiser board, that acts as an interface between the babyMOSS carrier and the DAQ board.

 Each babyMOSS chip includes 8~pixel matrices, also called regions, arranged in 2~rows, or half-units.
 Half-units are labeled as top and bottom, and regions within each half-unit are numbered from 0 to 3.
 Region dimensions and pixel pitch vary depending on the half-unit: top regions are 256$\times$256 matrices of 22.5~$\upmu$m pixels, whereas bottom regions are 320$\times$320 matrices, with a smaller pixel pitch of 18~$\upmu$m.
+This pixel size difference within the same chip allows to compare and optimise the device performances as a function of the pixel pitch.